"God opposes the proud, but gives grace to the humble." James 4:6b

 While on vacation visiting our son in Geneva, N.Y., he shared with me the campus magazine from Hobart and William Smith Colleges, where he is "Visiting Professor of Entrepreneurship."
 What grabbed my attention was the letter to the community from their President, Mark D. Gearan.

 He spoke about a lifelong relationship that he developed with his college roommate, Hugh Hewitt, a now regular commentator on various television news programs.
-Hewitt wrote in his book If It's Not Close They Can't Cheat:
+Hewitt wrote in his book

 "Mark and I are political opponents and very close, indeed, inseparable friends.
 He's just wrong about nearly everything, and I hold out very little hope of his ever changing."